BigDataIA-Spring2024-Sec2-Team2/Assignment-2/README.md

 [![codelabs](https://img.shields.io/badge/codelabs-4285F4?style=for-the-badge&logo=codelabs&logoColor=white)](https://docs.google.com/document/d/1dZdiE4i6tSN4ORSth-93WU_VrgvxRuWhSNYANm2L1e4/edit#heading=h.30zowzpo6ptm/)
 ## Overview

+## Problem Statement

+The objective of this assignment is to develop a comprehensive data engineering solution that aggregates, structures, and makes accessible a vast array of finance professional development materials.
+This project will enhance the learning experience for finance professionals by providing an intelligent app interface to interact with curated finance materials.

+## Project Goals
-This project aims to create two primary datasets by scraping information from the [CFA Institute's website](https://www.cfainstitute.org/en/membership/professional-development/refresher-readings#sort=%40refreadingcurriculumyear%20descending) and extracting text from provided PDF files.
-Ensuring that the data is successfully uploaded to the cloud.
+Task is to create two primary datasets from the 224 refresher readings listed on the C[CFA Institute's website](https://www.cfainstitute.org/en/membership/professional-development/refresher-readings#sort=%40refreadingcurriculumyear%20descending) and the topic outlines(attached PDF files).
+These readings are crucial for finance professionals looking to improve their finance skills.
+The datasets will serve as the backbone for an intelligent application designed for these professionals.

 ## Technologies Used
 [![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/)